salgut408/nflapp/README.md

 # Sports App

+A work-in-progress Sports App
+This project is a personal sandbox of sorts, experimenting with the latest libraries and tools.
+These include:
+-100% Kotlin
+-UI wwritten in Jetpack Compose
+-Dependacy Injections with Hilt
+-AGSL rendering

 100% Jetpack compose && MVVM Architecture for sports.
 UDF & reactice programing with Kotlin Flow API
 App State & ScreeUIStates